oilcrest/ohwr-array-interface-labview/README.md

 * make sure you have `VI properties> Execution> "Execution system: user interface"` enabled

 ### Dependencies
-* LabVIEW 2016 (32 bit): 64 bit will fail loading dlls.
+* LabVIEW™ 2016 (32 bit): 64 bit will fail loading dlls.
 Older versions do not have the channel features, which allow data exchange between loops.
-LabVIEW 2017 is not backwards compatible.
+LabVIEW™ 2017 is not backwards compatible.
 * drivers: The instrument drivers required for this program to run are distributed in the archive `instr.lib.zip`.
-Place the content of into the `instr.lib` directory of your LabVIEW installation (something like `C:\Program Files (x86)\National Instruments\LabVIEW 2016\instr.lib`) to make LabVIEW aware of them.
+Place the content of into the `instr.lib` directory of your LabVIEW™ installation (something like `C:\Program Files (x86)\National Instruments\LabVIEW 2016\instr.lib`) to make LabVIEW™ aware of them.
 * [notepad.exe](https://notepad-plus-plus.org) for the "Open after execution" functionality
 * [HexPlot.exe](https://gitlab.cern.ch/CLICdp/HGCAL/HGCAL_sensor_analysis) for the "Plot after execution" functionality
 * [ROOT](https://root.cern.ch/building-root) (HexPlot uses Root libraries, so make sure you have Root 5 (Root 6 is not windows compatible) installed)